james-stoup/emacs-org-mode-tutorial/README.md

 For the first part, the planning and all that, I just use Microsoft's Outlook.
 Now I hate Outlook, but everyone uses it.
 They schedule meetings through it, I get email reminders through it, I get system notifications of upcoming meetings through it, and then when we do the meeting, it gives me the Teams link to join.
 That functionality already exists, everyone in my company uses it, and so for our purposes here, there is no need to try and replicate that.
 Just let Microsoft win this round and move on.

 However the second part, that is something that Org excels at.
-Org supports adding a `DEADLINE` or a `SCHEDULED` tag that has some interesting features, however I have no found these features very useful in my own workflows.
+Org supports adding a `DEADLINE` or a `SCHEDULED` tag that has some interesting use cases, however I have not found these features very useful in my own workflows.
 I rarely schedule meetings in advance so those features don't really help me.
 Instead I have several meetings a day from coworkers who need to talk about something for 20 min or a manager who wants to discuss a possible change in direction.
 These meetings frequently contain very useful information as well as action items that I need to accomplish.
 So, to fill that need I've created a capture template that combines TODOs and tags to ensure that my meetings are always properly recorded.

-Here is the overview of a portion of my meetings:
+Shown below is an overview of a portion of my meetings.
+They have been automatically organized by week and minimized for easier reading.
+I personally prefer them grouped by week since it makes it easier for me to read though past meetings.

 ![high level look at meetings](images/meetings-by-week-screenshot.png)

-Now we dig deeper:
+Here I have expanded the view one level deep.
+Now you can see the title of each meeting held on each day.
+The colored words are tags, but that will be discussed below.

 ![meetings by day](images/meetings-by-day-overview-screenshot.png)

-Finally we look at all the details:
+Finally we see all the details of Thursday's meetings.
+Lots to unpack here.
+There is a `LOGBOOK` of meta data, timestamp of creation, a `CLOCK` value showing the total time the meeting took, who attended, notes, and Action Items!
+Lots to unpack.

 ![meeting details](images/meeting-details-screenshot.png)

-As always, let's start with the capture template.
+But as always, let's start with the capture template.

-<a id="org8c93047"></a>
+<a id="org53f3e29"></a>

 ### Capture Template